 10 Popular Green Sauces of the World

 Green sauces—a simple idea with world-wide appeal.
-As you can see from the map below, they do occur everywhere around the globe.
-These sauces rely on simple, local ingredients; necessitate only basic kitchen skills; and require minimal time to prepare.
+They occur everywhere around the globe, rely on simple local ingredients, necessitate only basic kitchen skills, and require minimal time to prepare.
 Each culture uses the herbs of their garden and crafts this basic condiment to accompany the foods they love.

 Let’s explore the origins of ten of these sauces, how to make them, and how to use them in dishes for your friends and family.